 As told by Vickie, aka AgingCare member, Vic:

 "My parents are so sweet.
-In the mornings, dad used to bring my mom coffee in bed.
-They would share a small kiss, or a light touch.
+In the mornings, Dad used to bring my mom coffee in bed and they would share a small kiss or a light touch.

 As her father's mental and physical health has declined, Vickie's mother has taken it upon herself to keep up the tradition he started, all those years ago.

 "Even now, every morning, Mom hugs and kisses Dad.
 She tells him how much she loves him.
 In the afternoons, she brings him a Hershey's kiss.
 They sit side by side, sharing the chocolate and a brief moment of peace with one another."

 A Child's Enduring Love

 One of Karen’s favorite photos: her as a child, with her beloved mother and father

 As told by Karen, aka AgingCare member, krusso: